challenge-project/challenge-doc/understanding-modification-scripts.md

 ***
 ```

-They are defined with a name on the top and a code between.
-These sections are called via Modifier.
+They are defined with a name on the top and code between.
+These sections are called via [Modifier](#/modifier).
 > ??
-Labels can be called with a syntax `+++SomeLabel+++`, though this practice shouldn't be used in modification script environment.
+Labels can be called with a syntax `+++SomeLabel+++`, though this practice shouldn't be used in the modification script environment.

 Modifier currently recognizes these labels:
 - Metadata